biraj-phuyal/biraj-phuyal/README.md

 ### 👋 Hello, World!

-I'm a Full stack Engineer and Computer Science student.
+I'm a Software Developer and 42 school's student.

 ```json
 {